Jeffery-Fang/PersonalWebsite/README.md

 </h3>

 ---
 I wanted to create a personal project that stands out so I created one that has a style similar to a linux terminal.
 Just like the a terminal it supports a handful of commands that you can get by running 'help'.
+Click the icon above to check it out!

 ## Installation